 The Seamaster made its debut in 1948 as part of Omega’s 100th anniversary celebrations.
 Omega also served as official time keeper for the London Olympic Games in the same year.
-It was intended as a robust dress watch for active individuals, the design came from a concept for an earlier model.
+A robust dress watch for active individuals, the design came from a concept for an earlier model.
 That idea had been shelved for whatever reason.
 Now it would get a second chance.
-The Seamaster soon proved to be very popular and became a strong seller for the brand.
+The Seamaster soon proved to be popular and became a strong seller for the brand.

 It may surprise you to know that the original Seamaster was only waterproof to 60m.
 That’s because it was never intended as a professional dive watch.
 It wasn’t until a decade later, in 1957, that Omega introduced the Seamaster 300.
-It launched as part of the ‘Master’ Trilogy, which included the Speedmaster and Railmaster.
-Omega was a bit late to the party with regards to professional dive watches.
-Blancpain had already debuted the Fifty Fathoms in 1953.
-Rolex had followed shortly after with the Submariner in 1954.
+It launched as part of the ‘Master’ Trilogy.
+This also included the Speedmaster and Railmaster.

 The Seamaster 300 was a dramatic overhaul of the previous dress versions.
 The original 34mm case increased to 39mm.
 The larger diameter was necessary for improved underwater legibility.
 The white dial changed out for black.
 A broad arrow introduced for the hour hand.
-Luminescent material (radium) was used to define the enlarged indexes.
+Luminescent material (radium) defined the enlarged indexes.
 It also filled the time hands and provide a dot at the hour mark on the bidirectional rotatable bezel.

 To reinforce its diving heritage, Omega came up with the hippocampus (seahorse) insignia.
-It’s inspiration comes from an image of Neptune riding a hippocampus-drawn chariot found in Venice formed the inspiration.
+It’s inspiration comes from an image of Neptune riding a hippocampus-drawn chariot.
 The embossed symbol on the case back has since become a globally-recognised trademark.

 The Seamaster 300 had a water resistance rating of 200m (equal to the Rolex Submariner).
-Legend has it the rating was based on the limitations of Omega’s testing equipment.
+Legend has it the rating came about due to the limitations of Omega’s testing equipment.
 The best that was available at the time.
 Omega believed its dive watch was capable of deeper depths, hence the use of ‘300’ in the name.